Olive Garden Chicken Scampi Pasta (Copycat)

 Total Time 45 minutes

-Olive Garden Chicken Scampi Pasta copycat made with a creamy garlic white wine sauce with lemon, bell peppers and onions.
+Olive Garden Chicken Scampi Pasta is a copycat made with a creamy garlic white wine sauce, lemon, bell peppers, and onions.

-Creamy chicken pasta are surefire winners in our house.
-This creamy, garlicky, lemony white wine sauce with Parmesan cheese is basically heaven on earth.
+Creamy chicken pasta is a surefire winner in our house.
+This creamy, garlicky, lemony white wine sauce with Parmesan cheese is heaven on earth.
 It would taste delicious with shrimp, pork, or even beef medallions.

 What is in chicken scampi?